-For use on unfinished or oil-finished wood (not varnished wood), this 2-in-1 treatment both penetrates and protects your equipment, giving it a soft buttery feel and a polished look.
+For use on unfinished or oil-finished wood (not varnished wood), this 2-in-1 treatment both penetrates and protects raw wood, giving it a soft buttery feel and a polished look.

 Choose our original formula (version 1.0) or the new formula (version 2.0) from the drop-down menu.
 The linseed oil content is higher in the new formula, making it softer and easier to work with.

 Linseed oil is a drying oil.
 It penetrates the wood and adds a rich luster, along with a resin strength once it has cured.
 Beeswax adds a protective layer to prevent dust, debris, and mold from reaching the wood itself.
 Turpentine thins the product, making the paste wax softer and easier to apply, while also helping the linseed oil penetrate deeper into the wood.

 For a non-drying oil, check out our Monkey Butter.

 Our Formula 2.0 comes in a 2oz tin (60g) or 8oz jar (240g), made in-house by Solomon from just three all-natural ingredients of US origins:

 - 29% Local Rocky Mountain Beeswax (Defiance Bee & Honey, Colorado).